Saturdays @ 5.30pm

 - produced for Premier Radio in partnership with the London District of the Methodist Church

-Travellers’ Tales is a half hour interview between Hannah Scott-Joynt and a Christian believer - perhaps well known, perhaps not - about their life/faith journey, and how they’ve experienced God working and moving through all of its twists and turns.
+Travellers’ Tales is a half hour interview between Hannah Scott-Joynt and Christians from different denominations - perhaps well known, perhaps not - about their life/faith journey, and how they’ve experienced God working and moving through all of its twists and turns.
 It’s a chance for listeners to get an insight into how someone else does their faith, and be inspired by hearing stories of love, dedication, doubt, grace, courage, sacrifice, and hope.

 Hannah Scott-Joynt is a voiceover artist, continuity announcer, radio producer, and award-winning broadcaster.